Dissertations

 A dissertation, or doctoral thesis, is an academic paper in which the candidate demonstrates his or her ability to independently conduct original research and contribute to existing knowledge on a scientific topic.
 This means that in terms of length, literature research, systematic treatment, and analysis of the topic, a dissertation is much more demanding than a master or diploma thesis.
 In particular, the candidate must show a profound knowledge of the most important theories and methods in the chosen field, and make a significant contribution to scientific progress.

-The dissertation is the main focus of the doctoral program, and is worked on throughout the program in close cooperation with the candidate’s thesis supervisor.
+The dissertation is the main focus of the doctoral program, and is worked on throughout the program in close cooperation with the candidate’s supervisor.
 Cumulative dissertations are possible.
-However, requirements and criteria vary widely and must be discussed with your thesis supervisor.
+However, requirements and criteria vary widely and should be discussed with your supervisor.

 Department Finance, Accounting and Statistics (01.10.2024) |